Nani Widjaja

 Nani Widjaja (Perfected Spelling: Nani Widjaya; 10 November 1944 – 16 March 2023) was an Indonesian actress and model who won two Citra Awards for Best Supporting Actress.
-She was best known for her role in television Bajaj Bajuri.
+She was best known for her role in television series Bajaj Bajuri.
 She was the part of Classical Indonesian Cinema.

 Early life

 Nani Widjaja was born on 10 November 1944 in Cirebon, West Java, to Raden Ambari Widjaja.
 She took a university education in criminology from the University of Indonesia, and in 1973 she graduated from an acting workshop from Parfi and the Jakarta Art Institute.